playduck/thd-thesis/README.md

 ## Building

 The project uses XeLaTeX and [makefile](makefile).
+The resulting document is compiled to the `./dist` folder.
 There are multiple targets:

 | Target        | Action                                                    | Use Case                                              |